jahwi/bget/README.md

 6. [Contact](https://github.com/jahwi/bget/blob/master/README.md#contact)

 ## INTRODUCTION
 Bget is a batch-file command-line tool for handling Windows scripts.
-It is built to be a companion to those who write, use and maintain Windows scripts.
-It helps those who use scripts easily download, update and remove scripts.
+It is built to help script writers and users alike easily download, update and remove scripts.
 It’s built for scripters, by scripters.

 ## Features
 1. Download scripts from the Bget server: These scripts are vetted and sorted by us.
 We’ve gone about curating some of the most interesting scripts we could find that we think would be interesting and useful to you as well.
 Choose from over 100 scripts currently indexed by Bget.